arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-env/tutorials/03.elevator-monitoring-application-note/content.md

 You can take this solution even further by:

-- Creating your own FOMO model using Edge Impulse to specifically detect persons instead of just faces.
+- Creating your own FOMO model using Edge Impulse to detect people particularly, rather than just faces.
-- Adding the Modulino Buzzer to create a warning sound if the number of people in the elevator is exceeding the limit or the air quality is too bad.
+- Adding a Modulino Buzzer to provide an alert if the elevator occupancy exceeds the limit or if air quality deteriorates.
-- Integrating the Arduino 4G Module for deployments without Wi-Fi or Ethernet.
+- Integrating the Arduino 4G Module for deployments without Wi-Fi or Ethernet connectivity.